What is the Best Risk/Reward Ratio in Forex?

 risk reward ratio

-You can clearly see that even if you only win half of your trades, you will still end up profitable in the end.
+You can see that even if you only win half of your trades, you will still end up profitable in the end.
 In fact, with the 1:3 risk ratio, you’ll bag yourself $10,000.
 Not too bad, right?

-Of course, you might be wondering why forex market participants wouldn’t just go with higher reward-to-risk ratios and start trading.
+Of course, you might wonder why forex market participants wouldn’t just go with higher reward-to-risk ratios and start trading.
 The reasons for this vary but include transaction costs, price action, and exchange rate volatility.
 Nonetheless, it’s simply because it’s more difficult for the price to reach a higher profit target than it is to hit the stop loss level.

 Key Takeaways